helrond/clbsj.org/_posts/2025-11-19-what-are-we-waiting-for-christ-and-the-earth.md

 ## Speaker Bios:

+**James W. (Jim) Perkinson** is longtime activist, spoken-word poet, and teacher of Social Ethics at the Ecumenical Theological Seminary and Intercultural Communication at the University of Oakland (Michigan).
+He holds a Ph.D. in theology from the University of Chicago, is the author of five books on theology/spirituality and two poetry chap books.
+He has also written extensively in both academic and popular journals on questions of race, class and colonialism in connection with religion and urban culture.

 **S. Lily Mendoza** is Professor of Culture and Communication at Oakland University in Rochester, Michigan, USA and Director of the Center for Babaylan Studies, a non-profit organization committed to decolonization and indigenization among diasporic Filipinos on Turtle Island.
 She hails originally from the Philippines, the traditional homeland of the Ayta and other indigenous peoples.